Perkins Township, Erie County, Ohio: Government

 The township is governed by a three-member board of trustees, who are elected in November of odd-numbered years to a four-year term beginning on the following January 1.
 Two are elected in the year after the presidential election and one is elected in the year before it.
 There is also an elected township fiscal officer, who serves a four-year term beginning on April 1 of the year after the election, which is held in November of the year before the presidential election.
 Vacancies in the fiscal officership or on the board of trustees are filled by the remaining trustees.

 Public services

 Addresses in the township have the Sandusky ZIP code of 44870.

 Perkins Township operates full-time police and fire departments, and is the only township in Erie County with its police department.
 All other townships in Erie County receive law enforcement services from the Erie County Sheriff's Office.

+Local education is provided by the Perkins Local School District.
+The District includes the Perkins High School.